 Little is known of General George Weedon, who fought with the Continental Army during the early campaigns of the American Revolution.
-Most of the county records were destroyed during the Civil War.
-He was, for a time, Acting Adjunct General and commanded a brigade of Pennsylvania and Virginia troops at Valley Forge.
-He was popular in his community of Fredricksburg, Virginia, and rubbed shoulders with, and befriended all the important men of Virginia, as well as revolutionaries throughout the colonies.
+Most of the county records where he lived were destroyed during the Civil War.
+He was, for a time, regimental colonel, acting Adjunct General, and commanded a brigade of Pennsylvania and Virginia troops at Valley Forge.
+He was popular in his community of Fredericksburg, Virginia, and rubbed shoulders with, and befriended all the important men of Virginia, as well as revolutionaries throughout the colonies.
 After the battle of Yorktown, he hosted the Great Peace Ball at his spacious tavern in Fredericksburg on November 11th, 1781.
 The event was a veritable “who’s who” of American and French officers, politicians, future presidents, wealthy planters, domestic and foreign dignitaries, and, of course, their sons and daughters: the next generation who would inherit the task of expanding the new experiment in democracy worldwide.
 His descendents include General George Weedon Patten of World War II fame and Johnny Mercer, popular singer and entertainer.

 A yeoman’s son, it was through luck and persistence that he rose above his station, marrying into a family that owned one of the finest taverns in Virginia that catered to gentlemen.
 Three years younger than George Washington, he was a boyhood associate of the astute planter and followed Colonel Washington to war against the French and Indians as his ensign.
 It was a lifelong friendship that grew through many long hours when Washington would show up at the Weedon Tavern with friends.
 He would dine and gamble with cards until the early hours, complaining that, as usual, he lost because the ‘fellas of Fredricksburg’ were too smart or their fingers too quick for the eye.